 A "college contract" is any agreement between the college or one of its units and a third party.
 This includes, but isn't limited to, agreements with speakers or performers coming to campus; agreements for catering, transportation, or other services; agreements to buy or rent a product; software licensing agreements; and any memoranda or letters of understanding with other companies or individuals.

 - NEW REQUIREMENT: All contracts with a value of $5,000 or more (in total for the life of the contract) must be approved and signed by the president or appropriate vice president.
 Signing authority for such contracts may no longer be delegated to another person in the department or division.

-- NEW REQUIREMENT: The division, department, or other college unit responsible for the contract shall maintain the original signed agreement in its permanent files and shall forward a copy of the contract, and any required certificate(s) of insurance as described in Section 4, to the Procurement Office for scanning into an electronic database.
+- NEW REQUIREMENT: The division, department, or other college unit responsible for the contract shall maintain the original signed agreement in its permanent files and shall forward a copy of the contract, and any required certificate(s) of insurance as described in Section 4, to the Financial Administrator for scanning into an electronic database.
 Your work on a contract is not complete until you have met this recordkeeping requirement.